Nov 7th, 2024

 Second Offense

-If this is your second offense within five years, you can expect to face a fine of up to $1,000 and a license suspension for up to one year.
+If this is your second offense within five years, you can expect a fine of up to $1,000 and a license suspension for up to one year.
 You will also be required to obtain SR-22 insurance for a longer period of time.

 What to Do If You Are Caught Driving Without Insurance